Do I stay, or do I go?

 Sometimes what works for a while, like the above scaffolding, changes over time.
 But in most situations, the church and the pastor grow together, pulling each other forward as God guides each one.

-That’s what has happened in my current church.
-When I think back to how naïve and inexperienced I was 21 years ago, it makes me wonder why they hired me.
-But if I thought too long about the mess they were in at the time, it might make me wonder why I took the job.
+When I think back to how naïve and inexperienced I was when they hired me 33 years ago, it makes me wonder what they were thinking.
+(On the other hand, if I had thought too long about the mess they were in at the time, it might make me wonder why I took the job.)

 We suited each other then.
 We’re both different now.
 But, like a good marriage, we became different together.
 They’re better because of what God has done for them through me.
 I am certainly better because of what God has done for me through them.